HYPERTROPHY: the enlargement of an organ or tissue from the increase in the size of its cells.

 “But the kettlebell only goes up to 48kg!”
-Yes, and before you get to strict pressing a 48kg kettlebell with one arm I guarantee you will have obtained some serious swoleness.
+Yes, and before you get too strict pressing a 48kg kettlebell with one arm I guarantee you will have obtained some serious swoleness.
 Unless of course you’ve not been doing it right and eating crap food.
-And for those tough SOBs there is also the stacked grip… hmmm
+And for those tough SOBs there is also the stacked grip (two kettlebells one hand)… hmmm

 If you want hypertrophy, you have to train for hypertrophy, and if you want to run 100 miles you have to train to run 100 miles.

 Nothing beats the barbell.
-This is true, but within context and not for all exercises.
-If you need to deadlift, front-squat, row or press more than 96kg go to the barbell.
-But… let us not forget about the unilateral quality of the kettlebell and it’s design, two 48kg kettlebells weigh the same as a 96kg barbell but the kettlebell adds a complexity which requires more muscle recruitment.
+This is somewhat true, but within the right context and not for all exercises.
+If you need to deadlift, front-squat, row, or press more than 96kg go to the barbell.
+But… let us not forget about the unilateral quality of the kettlebell and its design, two 48kg kettlebells weigh the same as a 96kg barbell but the kettlebell adds a complexity that requires more muscle recruitment (stabilization).

-The angles you can chest press in with kettlebells is far more superior than the barbell.
+The angles you can chest press in with kettlebells are far more superior to the barbell.

 First, I make sure they’re truly committed and understand that most bodybuilders use something else than a barbell, something most don’t talk about, but let’s not go there right now.
 Second, they follow a strict program and diet.
 If you can’t do that, don’t expect to be looking like the Hulk anytime soon.